 Oxenhall lies between Ledbury and Newent, not far south of the M50 motorway.

-This section of the Hereford and Gloucester Canal is of particular interest, featuring a tunnel, a length of branch canal, a series of locks, an original and unaltered lock keepers cottage and an aqueduct , all within a short distance.
+This section of the Hereford and Gloucester Canal is of particular interest, featuring a tunnel, a length of branch canal, a series of locks, an original and unaltered lock keepers cottage and an aqueduct, all within a short distance of each other.

 Oxenhall Tunnel and the “Legger’s Rest”